Are you looking for a day trip outside of Paris?

 Well, you don’t need to worry.
 We got this issue handled for you.
-For a change of scene, why not consider some of the amazing sights outside of French capital?
-After all, just because you’re staying in Paris doesn’t mean you have to stay in Paris, right?
+For a change of scene, why not consider some of the amazing sights outside of Paris?
+Here are our suggestions for the 13 best day trips from Paris!

 1. Monet’s House in Giverny